Prof John Williams, B.A., M.A. (Hull), Ph.D. (Warwick)

 John studied for his PhD at the University of Warwick (1992-96), working on legitimacy in international relations and the collapse of Yugoslavia, following which he became a Lecturer at the University of Aberdeen for five years before joining Durham in 2001.
 John was promoted to Senior Lecturer in 2006 and to Professor in 2010.

-As well as a range of departmental level administrative roles (Acting Head, Deputy Head, Director of Research, Director of Undergraduate Studies, Director of Postgraduate Studies), John was Vice-Chair of the University Senate Discipline Committee (2009-12), Deputy Head of Faculty (Research), October 2011-July 2012) and a member of the Faculty REF Readiness panel (2012-13).
+As well as a range of departmental level administrative roles (Acting Head, Deputy Head, Director of Research, Director of Undergraduate Studies, Director of Postgraduate Studies), John is currently Vice-Chair of Senate Academic Appeals Committee and was Vice-Chair of the University Senate Discipline Committee (2009-12), Deputy Head of Faculty (Research), (October 2011-July 2012) and a member of the Faculty REF Readiness panel (2012-13).

 Beyond Durham, John is presently a member of the Economic and Social Research Council's peer review college and on the editorial board for the journal International Political Theory.
-He is also External Examiner for undergraduate degrees in politics and international studies at Warwick University, having previously served in that role at the LSE.
+In 2014 he was a member of the review panel for the QAA National Subject Benchmark Statement for Politics and International Studies.
+The updated benchmark statement is due for publication in July 2015.
+He is presently External Examiner for undergraduate degrees in politics and international studies at Warwick University, having previously served in that role at the LSE.
 He has been a member of the Executive Committee of the British International Studies Association (2005-07) and was Convenor of the BISA English School Working Group (2009-12).
 In the summer of 2010 he was a Visiting Scholar at the University of Queensland.

 He has successfully supervised 10 research degrees: 8 PhDs and 2 MAs.
 List of doctoral students supervised by John Williams who have successfully completed.